erichs/awesome-dnd/README.md

 * [History of the Forgotten Realms](http://dnd.eizzn.com) - Interactive calendar of the history of the Realms
 * [Broderick's Compendium: Plants and Fungi Across the Realm](https://www.reddit.com/r/DnD/comments/83oupp/brodericks_compendium_plants_and_fungi_across_the/) - Guide to over 600 fantasy plants for druids, poisoners, potion-crafters, and herbalists
 * [Conjuration List](http://imgur.com/a/nZqbW) - A table of all beasts, celestials, elementals, fey, and fiends that your PC's may conjure with Conjure Animals, Conjure Celestial, Conjure Elemental, Conjure Fey
+* [The Parchment Paladin](https://theparchmentpaladin.com) - Craft.
+Play.
+Repeat.
+A blog with tips and tricks for leveling-up your VTT and tabletop presentation!

 # Desktop Applications

 *Things to download and install*